-In the Greek Orthodox tradition, certain times of the year may prove especially fortunate for a wedding.
-In ancient times, for example, January was reserved for celebrating Hera, wife of Zeus and goddess of marriage and fertility.
-Later, the Romans translated Hera to Juno and celebrated her in the month of June.
-So if you choose either a January or June wedding, you will be getting married under the favor of Hera.
+In the Greek Orthodox tradition, certain times months may prove especially fortunate for a wedding.
+In ancient times, January was reserved for celebrating Hera, wife of Zeus and goddess of marriage and fertility.
+Later, the Romans translated Hera to Juno and celebrated her in June.
+So if you are married in January or June, you are wed under the favor of Hera.

 Today’s Classic Bridal Gown

 Ancient Greeks celebrated beauty and athleticism through their Olympics and also their fashions, loosely draped gowns gathered at the waist and touching the floor.
 The form-fitting look suggested the sensuality of their gods, and the elegant goddess gown remains popular to this day.

 Ancient Greek brides also wore veils of yellow or red to represent fire and frighten away evil spirits, though brides today wear a traditional white wedding gown for purity.
 Ancient brides also wore diamonds, which were considered teardrops of the gods, reflecting the “flames of love.”

 Western customs have the bride tossing her bouquet, but in Greece this rarely happens.
 “But the Greek bride does carry a bouquet of white flowers to symbolize purity,” says Theodore Zois of Ariston Flowers.
 “For a traditional Greek service, I prefer to create a simple hand-tied arrangement of white gardenias.
 Their fragrance always reminds me of Greece.”

 Sugar-coated almonds, or koufeta, play an important role in the Greek Orthodox ceremony.
 The white of the almond symbolizes purity, the almond’s egg shape represents fertility, and the almond’s hardness personifies the endurance of the marriage.
 The sweet sugar then suggests the sweetness of married life.